presidentbeef/brakeman-jenkins-plugin/README.md

-[Hudson](http://hudson-ci.org) plugin to run [Brakeman](https://github.com/presidentbeef/brakeman) against Ruby on Rails applications and track the results.
+A Hudson/[Jenkins](http://jenkins-ci.org) plugin to run [Brakeman](https://github.com/presidentbeef/brakeman) against Ruby on Rails applications and track the results.

 ## Test